Radiation-hydrodynamics of star-disc collisions for quasi-periodic eruptions: Methodology

 \subsection{Initial conditions}

-We performed a 3D radiation-hydrodynamics simulation of the star-disc collision using the smoothed-particle hydrodynamics (SPH) code \textsc{Phantom} \citep{Price2018} in a reference frame co-moving with the accretion disc.
-The simulation setup is illustrated on the right side of Figure \ref{fig:qpe_sketch}, marked by a black dashed rectangle.
-The coordinate system is defined by unit vectors $\boldsymbol{e}_\rm{x}$, $\boldsymbol{e}_\rm{y}$, $\boldsymbol{e}_\rm{z}$, and the origin is placed at the disc center.
-Initially, the center of mass (CoM) of the star with radius $R_\star$ was positioned at $(0,0,5R_\star)$, moving perpendicularly toward the disc with velocity $\boldsymbol{v}_\star=(0,0,-v_\star)$.
+We performed a 3D radiation-hydrodynamics simulation of the star-disc collision using the SPH code \textsc{Phantom} \citep{Price2018} in a reference frame co-moving with the accretion disc.
+The simulation setup is illustrated on the right side of Figure \ref{fig:qpe_sketch}, marked by a dashed black rectangle.
+The coordinate system is defined by unit vectors $\boldsymbol{e}_\rm{x}$, $\boldsymbol{e}_\rm{y}$, $\boldsymbol{e}_\rm{z}$, and the origin is placed at the disc centre.
+Initially, the centre of mass (CoM) of the star with radius $R_\star$ was positioned at $(0,0,5R_\star)$, moving perpendicularly toward the disc with velocity $\boldsymbol{v}_\star=(0,0,-v_\star)$.
 This setup corresponds to a simplified situation in which the star and disc have no relative azimuthal motion, although in reality such motion is present.
 We discuss this further in Section \ref{subsec:effect_params} and defer a more detailed study to future work.
-The disc density was assumed to be uniform and equal to $\rho_\rm{d}$.
+The disc density was assumed to be uniform and equal to $\rho_\rm{d}$. {This simplified vertical structure was adopted as a controlled fiducial setup, allowing us to investigate the dynamics of the star--disc collision, the properties of the outflows, and the resulting radiation signatures in the simplest case before introducing additional complexities.
+The effect of more realistic vertical stratification is deferred to follow-up work.}